NEW BOOK - Have You Ever Looked - Available Now

 I wake, gasping for air, a bead of salty sweat across my brow.
 The silence of my bed chamber echoes on the stone walls.
 A shrill wind whistles through the open window as I struggle to pull my gimped leg over the edge of the bed to sit up.
 My collar is soaked, and the air sends chills the moment I pull the blanket off my chest.
 I look to my left and see the bed is empty, the sheets cold.
 I have been alone for some time – hours, perhaps days.
 Time flows as in a dream with no foundation.

 I wobble in a haze, thoughts lost before they translate to movement.
 My eyes open, but remain unfocused, fogged as I question whether I am truly awake.
 Rising slowly, I drag myself over to the window, the brace on my right leg scraping across the floor as it lags behind each hobbled step.
-The breeze cuts through my linen, and I welcome the discomfort for it reminds me that I am alive.
+The breeze cuts through my linen, and I welcome the discomfort – it reminds me that I am alive.
 I reach the limestone wall and perch myself against the window sill, staring at the retreating night’s sky.
 Stars fade, slowly yielding to the coming light.
 The vast expanse of the valley below remains shrouded in shadow with a forested black hole.
 My breathing remains shallow, labored, as I struggle to pull a deep breath.
-I choke on the frigid breeze and double over the ledge in a fit.
+I choke on the frigid breeze, lungs straining in a vice against my ribcage.
 The episode passes, and I straighten up and stare once again into the void.

 There, far out in the nothing, IT lurks.
-The wind shifts, pulling with it with a sticky scent.
-A pungently sour wave pours over the walls and fills my nostrils with the familiar stench of the distant darkness.
+The wind shifts, pulling with it a sticky scent.
+A pungently sour wave pours over the walls and fills my nostrils – the metallic, rusty iron stench of the distant darkness.
 I pinch my eyelids shut for there is nothing that I wish to see.
 I had prayed for the passing, prayed that IT would leave, that IT would leave me, finally.
 But IT remains, and so I am cursed to press on.

 I lurch back to the edge of the bed and retrieve the creaky wooden crutch perched against the bedpost.
 Tucked under my calloused pit, the crutch strains as it takes my weight.
-I take one step toward the door and the wind slams it shut, the wood rattling against the frame.
-The latch clicks locked, and I am prisoner once again.
+I stagger toward the open doorway.
+Clop step, clop step, until I reach the door.
+Staring into the empty hallway, I feel the pull from beyond.
+I strain to close the immense door, the wood scraping against the stone floor as it swings shut.
+I secure the heavy iron latch, self-imprisoned once again.
+I rest my forehead against the door, sweat soaking into the wood.
 Internally I wail, but no sound escapes my mouth.
 I don’t want this struggle any longer.
 I don’t want to feel the pull from beyond.
 I tell myself I can resist, that IT doesn’t control me.
 But false reassurances ring hollow in my soul.
 I know what I have become.
 I know how this will end.

 I gimp over to the table and pour wine into the stained chalice.
 I taste nothing, but the libations dull my senses and any distraction from reality is welcomed.
 I down the glass and pour another.
 Down that one, and pour one more reaching the bottom of the bottle.
 I crutch back to the bed, flopping down and spilling the last drops of wine on the sheets.
 I can feel IT coming.
 IT will come back, re-inhabit and leave me drained as it does.
 I feel the air shift, a whoosh of dark matter galloping forward, and I lay my head back and welcome death.
 My lip curls with a smile.

-The carriage wheels rattle-cracked over the frosted ground, bouncing through muddy ruts as the driven horses panted and pulled.
-The Inspector grit his teeth and snapped the reigns with fury.
-The Constable seated next to him clutched his cap with one hand and held fast to the wooded bench with the other, hoping not to be thrown from the bounding wagon.
+The carriage wheels rattle-cracked over the frosted ground, bouncing through muddy ruts as the horses panted and pulled.
+Lanterns hanging from each side of the wagon bounced and swayed illuminating the pathway just enough.
+Two men rode atop on a weathered bench driving the empty wagon.
+The inspector, an aged brick of a man, commanded the horses.
+From beneath his overgrown handlebar moustache, he grit his teeth and snapped the reins with fury.
+Seated to his right, a constable clutched his cap with one hand and held fast to the wooded bench with the other, hoping not to be thrown from the bounding wagon.
+The young officer worked to feign courage, but the crackling in his voice betrayed him when he spoke.

-The Inspector ignored the inquest, his focus fixed on navigating the pathway forward.
-Indeed, approaching in the dark was a risky proposition, but the Inspector wished to make haste.
+The inspector ignored the inquest, his focus fixed on navigating the pathway forward.
+Indeed, approaching in the dark was a risky proposition, but the inspector wished to make haste.
 The road wound up a stony grass hill, a solitary gothic home looming from its plateau.
 The horses chuffed, pushing onwards.
 They passed under a wrought iron gate entering the threshold of Sheffield Estates.
-As the carriage neared the manor, the rocky driveway widened into a large cul-de-sac and the Inspector steered the draft horses around to the entry steps.
-He yarded on the reigns with a bellowing “Woooo,” bringing the carriage to an abrupt halt, and the horses bucked and relented.
+As the carriage neared the manor, the rocky driveway widened into a large cul-de-sac, and the inspector steered the draft horses around to the entry steps.
+He yarded on the reins with a bellowing “Woooo,” bringing the carriage to an abrupt halt as the horses bucked and relented.

 “Be sharp,” he instructed without looking back to the constable.

-A solitary tear streaks down my cheek as a lay in bed.
+A solitary tear streaks down my cheek as I lay in bed.
 My breathing is shallow, the weight of the inevitable sitting on my chest.
 I can feel her life draining from afar, her pulse slowing as she slips away.
 I loved her so.
 Damn me for letting her get close.
 I wanted to warn her, wanted to keep her from IT.
 My selfish heart wanted to believe there was a chance that we could be together.
-But I knew IT would come eventually for we are entwined as one, and there is no escape in this life.
+But I knew IT would come for her eventually.

 The wind pours through the window, cackling with laughter.
 I shudder in its chill, clawing at a blanket.
 I want no more of this.
 Her cries from the forest have ceased, and I can feel she is gone.
 My love, my dearest Emily, gone forever.
 What have I done?